 And with all the packages, you get adaptive cruise control, wireless phone charging, and a seven-speaker Bose audio system rather than the six-speaker standard one.
 And speaking of standard features, the Bolt EV is loaded with them: a 10.2-inch touch screen with a rearview camera, remote start, and Wireless Apple CarPlay/Android Auto.

 If you opt for the 2L trim, the standard features just keep getting better.
 You can equip the car with Surround Vision, and overhead look at your car and any obstacles around you.
 There’s also lane change alerts with blindspot detection systems.
-In other words, the Bolt is loaded!

 And we haven’t even talked about the range yet, an impressive 259 miles per charge.
-DC fast charging is still limited to 55 kWs, which means you can only get 95 miles for half an hour of DC charging.
+DC fast charging is still limited to 55 kWh, which means you can only get 95 miles for half an hour of DC charging.
 But when plugged into a Level 2 220 volt outlet, the Bolt takes a reasonable 7.5 hours to charge.
 Leave it overnight, and worry about it in the morning.

 So the bolt EV is good, but it’s also a bit small.
-If you’re looking for a bit more space, then putting down some extra dough for the Chevy Bolt EUV may be worth it.
+If you’re looking for more space, then putting down some extra dough for the Chevy Bolt EUV may be worth it.

 The Bolt EUV is slightly bigger and slightly better